 As customers search the Internet for local businesses and evaluate their options they will read your reviews to form a perception about the experience and service you provide.
 They will then do the same for your local competitors and make a final decision about which business to visit based off of which brand they perceive to provide the best customer experience.

 Your reviews aren’t just valuable to the potential customers reading them; they can be equally as valuable to you and your business as well.
 With the right tools, reviews can help you understand a lot about the way customer perceive your business and how you can improve those perceptions in order to better the overall customer experience.

-52% of customers who have left a bad review expect to receive a response from the business within 7 days.
-This was a study conducted by Convince & Convert back in 2012.
-Now, in 2017, 46% of consumers expect a response within just 6 hours!
+52% of customers who have left a bad review expect to receive a response from the business within 7 days or less and 21% expect a response within 24 hours.
+This expected response time is reduced even further for comments and reviews that are left on social media, with 46% of consumers expecting a response within just 6 hours!

 Having the ability to quickly respond to both positive and negative reviews is a powerful tool for understanding and improving your customer’s perceptions.
 First, responding to negative reviews and inviting the conversation offline allows you to dive deeper into what went wrong and help you make the right changes moving forward.

 Responding to reviews will also help improve the perceptions of both those who left the review and those who will be reading them.
 Review responses shows others that your business is listening to what your customers have to say, cares enough to respond and is even willing to make changes to improve the overall customer experience.

 It seems like there is no end to the number of customer review sites, industry specific sites, social media platforms and search directories that are scattered around the web influencing your potential customers.
 The time it would take to find and track all this data manually makes measuring trends nearly impossible, but luckily, with the tools available today, businesses can easily and automatically aggregate all their reviews into one location.